top of page

 Need Help With a Found Dog?

-Did you know - the vast majority of found dogs are within 1 mile of their home.
+The vast majority of found dogs are within 1 mile of their home.
 So, knocking on doors in the immediate area can be your best chance at a reunion!

-1. Check for Tag/ID
+1. Check for ID or Rabies Tag

 2. Have the Pet Scanned for a Microchip